michelangelo17/michelangelo17/README.md

 # Hi!
 I'm Michelangelo!

-## I'm an AWS Solutions Architect who enjoys Web Development in my free time.
+## I'm Senior Consultant in Cloud Engineering at superluminar.
+Ex-AWS.

 ### Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/michelangelo-markus).